-True Confession: Until recently, it had been 20 years since I’d attended EXPO East, the leading trade show in the East for natural, organic, and healthy products.
+True Confession: Until recently, it had been 20 years since I’d attended EXPO East, the leading trade show in the East for natural, organic, and healthy specialty food products.
 Sure, many of my colleagues at Ethos have attended regularly, but I simply had not been.
 So, when asked to attend on behalf of an edible seaweed brand from Maine, I jumped at the chance.

-Last time I attended EXPO East, Annie’s Homegrown, Stonyfield Yogurt, and Odwalla were stars of the show.
+Last time I attended EXPO East, Annie’s Homegrown, Stonyfield Yogurt, and Odwalla were the specialty food and beverage stars of the show.
 Annie’s for its progressive take on the classic kids staple Mac ‘n Cheese; Stonyfield for pushing organic yogurt into the mainstream; and Odwalla for delivering ingredients like soy protein isolates, wheat grass, and spirulina into a tasty line of all-natural juices.
 Back then, the show exuded the flavor of its organic roots, when environmental activists began protesting the use of agrichemicals on their food, giving rise to a wildly successful organic food movement.
 Back then, the companies at EXPO East were largely run by entrepreneurs seeking to create a better world.

 This year 29,000+ “modern-day hippies” entered the doors of the Baltimore Convention Center – the largest ever – eager to glimpse, sample, and meet the 1,900+ exhibitors showcasing their wares.
 With such explosive growth in the organic and natural space, it’s hard to compress the experience into a few salient takeaways.
 Clearly the organic food revolution is no longer in its infancy, and the corporate social responsibility movement has gone mainstream.

 In a press release following the show, organizers tracked several trends including: The Plant Revolution, Protein Redefined, Probiotics 2, The Verified Brand, Nutrition Customized, Sugar Vilified, and Snackification.
-There was much to celebrate: Innovation of products, clean labels, the insistence of sustainably sourced ingredients, progressive packaging ideas, and a commitment to ethical business practices are touted in much of the marketing materials.
+There was much to celebrate: Innovation of products, clean labels, the insistence of sustainably sourced ingredients, progressive packaging ideas, and a commitment to ethical business practices are touted in much of the specialty food and beverage marketing materials.
 Equally important to what’s inside the package – whether organic, kosher, symbiotic, vegan, biodynamic – is what’s not inside – gluten free, nut free, GMO free, MSG free, transfat free, no artificial flavoring or coloring.

 In addition, four hot “Snackification” categories emerged, which speak to a society seeking healthy on-the-go snacks that delight the senses and satisfy the appetite, while still respecting the environment.

-Products on the Rise
+Specialty Food Products on the Rise

 - Nut & Fruit Bars